11 seasons available

 Andrew Zimmern visits Kansas City, where he finds a thriving arts and industrial hub with a small town vibe serving up treasured dishes; barbecue is still king, but locals are also devoted to a few other sweet specialities.

-Andrew explores the frontier fare of Denver, Colorado.
-From classic game meats remade for the modern palette to the signature green chili sauce of Den-Mex cuisine, Denver has become the region's cultural hub with an abundance of top-shelf food.
+Andrew explores the frontier fare of Denver, Colo.; from classic game meats remade for the modern palette to the signature green chili sauce of Den-Mex cuisine, Denver has become the region's cultural hub, with an abundance of top-shelf food.

 Andrew Zimmern explores the bountiful larder and history of the Scottish Highlands, providing chefs with the building blocks for unique dishes, including lean, flavorful Highland beef, buttery shellfish, handheld meat pies, and smoked salmon.